Author’s note: For several years, I worked with children with autism and their families all over the United States, providing ABA therapy.

 - The future for your child and family may look different than you thought it would.
 Your family has new needs that you must accommodate.

-- Accept that autism is a lifelong condition and that your child will not outgrow the diagnosis.
+- Accept that autism is lifelong; your child will not outgrow the diagnosis.

 With all that said, there are things you can do to help children with autism thrive.
-There are so many ways you can support their growth and nurture their talents.
-There is also a lot you can learn about how to take care of yourself in the process.
+You can support their growth and nurture their talents in so many ways.
+You can also learn a lot about how to care for yourself in the process.

 1. Don’t wait for an official diagnosis to contact treatment providers

 If your child exhibits developmental delays, reach out to a provider and become familiar with resources on childhood development.
-Talk to your pediatrician and seek a consultation with a Board Certified Behavior Analyst in your area.
+Talk to your pediatrician and seek a consultation with a Board Certified Behavior Analyst.
 These professionals are trained in behavior and development and can offer more insight into what is happening.

 2. Educate yourself on ASD, symptoms, behaviors, and effective, evidence-based treatments